Roger Rivard: Campaigns

 Rivard has said he first ran for public office because he was concerned for the future of his descendants and believed that a businessperson such as himself could better solve government budget problems due to his understanding of economics, business regulation and taxation.
 In the 2010 election, Rivard was endorsed by The Chetek Alert as a common sense candidate who was locally funded and not obligated to special interests.

-He ran to fill a vacant seat in the state Assembly occasioned by the retirement of Democrat Mary Hubler.
+He ran to fill a vacant seat in the state Assembly opened by the retirement of Democrat Mary Hubler.
 He competed in a 4-way Republican primary against Dari McDonald, Judith Wells Espeseth, and Don Quinten, winning the Republican nomination on September 14, 2010.
 On November 3, 2010, he defeated Democrat Steve Perala by 415 votes, 9,950 to 9,535, or 51 percent to 49 percent.

 Rivard announced in January 2012 he would seek re-election to the Assembly even if his real estate business suffered due to boycotts.
-His opponent in the November 2012 election is Democrat Stephen J. Smith, a Rice Lake businessman and Shell Lake resident, who is the son of a former state representative for the 75th district, Patricia Spafford Smith.
-Despite the October 2012 controversy over the rape remarks, a number of groups have continued their support of Rivard including Wisconsin Right to Life, Pro-Life Wisconsin and the National Federation of Independent Businesses-Wisconsin, with Wisconsin Family Action, a family values group which opposes gay marriage as well as abortion, endorsing Rivard for the first time.
+His opponent in the November 2012 election was Democrat Stephen J. Smith, a Rice Lake businessman and Shell Lake resident, who is the son of a former state representative for the 75th district, Patricia Spafford Smith.
+Despite the October 2012 controversy over the rape remarks, a number of groups continued their support of Rivard including Wisconsin Right to Life, Pro-Life Wisconsin and the National Federation of Independent Business-Wisconsin, with Wisconsin Family Action, a family values group which opposes gay marriage as well as abortion, endorsing Rivard for the first time.
 Wisconsin Public Radio reported that some voters in Rivard's district were unswayed by the rape comments and would be voting for or against him based on his platform.

 On November 6, 2012, he was defeated by Democrat Stephen Smith by 582 votes and with only 49% of the popular vote to 51%.